Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Introduction

+\item Let $G=(V,E)$ be a graph with $n$ vertices and $m$ edges.
+We consider data structures for answering independent set queries of the form: Given a subset $U \subseteq V$, is $U$ independent?
+We give a simple implementation of a candidate data structure.

 \item Given a graph $G=(V,E)$ with $n$ vertices and $m$ edges, an independent set of size $\lceil 2m/n \rceil$ or a triangle can be found in $O(m +n)$ time (Theorem~\ref{thm:t-or-is} in Section~\ref{sec:t-or-is}).
-As a corollary: Given a graph $G=(V,E)$, one of the following tasks can be performed in $O(m+n)$ time: (i)~compute a $\Omega(1/\sqrt{n})$-approximation of a maximum independent set in $G$, or (ii)~find a triangle in $G$.
+Hence, given a graph $G=(V,E)$, one of the following tasks can be performed in $O(m+n)$ time: (i)~compute an $\Omega(1/\sqrt{n})$-approximation of a maximum independent set in $G$, or (ii)~find a triangle in $G$.